richstokoe/core/release-notes/1.0/known-issues-1.0.0.md

 ## Bash on Ubuntu on Windows

 [Bash on Windows (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about) is not yet supported by .NET Core.
-Attempting to run applications in the environment can experience interittent crashes.
+Attempting to run applications in the environment can experience intermittent crashes.

 <https://github.com/Microsoft/BashOnWindows/issues/520>